chill117/lnurl-toolbox/README.md

 * Tweak parameters used for each subprotocol
 * Requests and relevant events are displayed as they happen
 * Inspect request/event details (HTTP headers, query string, URL, etc)
-* Doesn't require an LN node (everything is mocked)
+* Doesn't require a Lightning Network node (everything is mocked)

 ## Live Demo